 1) Create a user in docMgt that will be used to communicate between QB and docMgt.
 This user account will be associated with a single QuickBooks company file so if you intend on working with more than one company file you “may” need more than one account.
 You can use the same account for all company files but it is best practice to separate them for security and logging purposes.

-3) After you save the User you will return to the user list.
-From this list click the above user’s QuickBooks icon to download their *.qwc file.
+3) After you save the User you can click the “Download QuickBooks QWC File” button to the right of the to download their *.qwc file.
 You will need this in a later step.

 Follow these steps to within QuickBooks and the QuickBooks Web Connector (QBWC).
 This will enable our new user to communicate with QuickBooks.

 1) Start QuickBooks and open the company file you wish to work with.
 Make sure to log into this file as an administrator.